 The student will remain in the Key Stage Hub until such time as they have reflected on their conduct, are calm and are able to return to their next lesson.
 They should not return to the lesson from which they were sent.
-Isolation may also be a possibility at this stage, which can only be sanctioned by a member of Leadership Team (LT).
+Isolation may also be a possibility at this stage, which can only be authorised by a member of the Senior Leadership Team (SLT).
+This will normally be via NK as line manager - though any member of SLT may authorise an isolation.
+(This is usually the link member of SLT stated on the Pastoral Structure document.)

 The student will be provided with work.
-If the class teacher can send work, this should be completed.
-Where this is not possible, advice on work such as SharePoint or relevant topic work should be communicated to the hub.
-HoD may provide materials for students to work from.
+Where a student has been removed from a lesson, the class teacher can send work, for completion in the Hub.
+Where this is not possible, the student will be given work to be completed by the Hub Manager.
 The focus here will be for the preparation for remaining lessons of that day and the need to 'move on' from the issue that led to being sent from lesson.
 Key Stage Hub staff will look to support mediation between staff and students where appropriate, so that the issue may be resolved swiftly, before the next lesson.